-As posted here, Microsoft released Cumulative Update 5 for Exchange 2013.
+As mentioned in a prior blog post, Microsoft released Cumulative Update 5 (CU5) for Exchange 2013.
 At first sight, this update doesn’t appear to make lots of changes – at least not visibly.
 However, it does contain a lot of fixes and, as you will find out, there have been some changes to the Hybrid Configuration Wizard as well.

 New options in the Hybrid Configuration Wizard

 Whenever you enable an organization for a hybrid deployment in CU5, you will find the following new option:

 21Vianet is Microsoft’s partner which offers Office 365 in China.
 You could say that they “host” Office 365 for Chinese customers as outlined in this Press Release

 This is one of my personal asks for quite a long time now.
 Although the HCW already did an excellent job configuring all the components for a hybrid deployment, it did not enable the MRS Proxy on the Exchange Web Services Virtual Directory.
 Even though you could do it yourself with only a single command, I’m a big fan of having the HCW take care of this.
 It’s one less thing you can forget yourself!

 You’ll also notice that towards the end, the Hybrid Configuration Wizard will now prompt you to configure oAuth automatically:

 The wizard will then automatically redirect you to a webpage where you’ll be asked to start the configuration (again):

 Once you click configure, you will be asked to download an application which will automatically configure oAuth for you.
 Because it seems to be browser-integrated, you cannot run this step from a computer other than your Exchange Server and then copy over the executable.
 Beware and make sure that you run the HCW from the Exchange server itself instead from a remote workstation, like I tried the first time…